ZachBray/eye-oh-see/README.md

 }
 ```

-TypeScript supports multiple inheritance via `implements` from fully abstract classes.
+TypeScript supports multiple inheritance of fully abstract classes via the `implements` keyword.
 This allows us to keep the same semantics but avoid using error-prone string identifiers.

 ## Features